Fankholor-sudo/Fankholor-sudo/README.md

 <h3 align="center">A passionate full stack developer</h3>

 <h4>About Me...</h4>
-I am a skilled Full-Stack Developer with a proven track record in Back-end, Middle-end,<br/>
-and Front-end development, as well as Software design and Software architecture.<br/> My work is characterised by an analytical mindset and a strong commitment to delivering<br/>
-valuable solutions to complex problems.
-I am passionate about software development and<br/>
-strive to make meaningful contributions to this field.<br/>
+I am a skilled Software Developer with proven track record in Back-end, Middle-end and Front- end development, as well as Software design.
+My work is characterised by an analytical mindset and strong commitment to delivering elegant solutions to complex problems.
+I am passionate about Software development and strive to make meaningful contributions to this field.
+I spend most of my time up-skilling and researching about trending technologies, currently I am learning Robotic Operating System and ASP.Net.
+Outside of my professional life I do music, I am a piano player and I am also learning music production.
+I believe that my curiosity and passion in software development will make me strive and excel in this field.<br/>
 <br/>

 #### Roles 👨🏽‍💻: